Austin Hedges Player Props: Pirates vs. Diamondbacks

-The Pittsburgh Pirates and Austin Hedges, who went 0-for-2 last time in action, battle Zac Gallen and the Arizona Diamondbacks at Chase Field, Friday at 9:40 PM ET.
+Austin Hedges -- batting .273 in his past 10 games -- will be in action for the Pittsburgh Pirates versus the Arizona Diamondbacks, with Kyle Nelson on the hill, on July 8 at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Dodgers.
+He had a one-hit showing in his most recent game (1-for-2) against the Diamondbacks.

 Austin Hedges Game Info & Props vs. the Diamondbacks